 This book makes the case for mindfulness training in the workplace.
 Put simply, its hypothesis is that people who are better at working with their minds and mental states will be more productive than those who are less skilled in these areas.
 Based on the emerging research evidence around the value of mindfulness training, the book discusses the relevance of that research to the world of work.
-It also tells the story of how mindfulness emerged from the Buddhist monasteries in which it was cloistered for 2500 years and is being mainstream health-care adopted as а intervention.
-Recommended as a frontline treatment by the UK National Institute for Health and Clinical Excellence (NICE), mindfulness is now also being used as a means of increasing resilience and enhancing emotional intelligence and overall effectiveness in a wide range of organizations: banks, media companies, industry, law and accountancy firms, the police, government and the military.
+It also tells the story of how mindfulness emerged from the Buddhist monasteries in which it was cloistered for 2500 years and is now being adopted as a mainstream health-care intervention.